stibu81/fisdata/README.md

 #> # ℹ 293 more rows
 ```

-The result includes the Race-ID, which is required as input in order to
+The result includes the `race_id`, which is required as input in order
-query the full results of a race.
+to query the full results of a race.

 By extracting one of the races from the table, one can now obtain the
 full results for that race.
 The following code gets the full result for